How to Hang a Swing

 - Drill straight through the branch and use an eye-bolt and carbine clip (this can kill the branch!)

 If you are installing a double rope swing make sure it swings in a straight line, by having your two top fixing points slightly further apart than the width of the swing.
 The longer the ropes the wider they should be.
+If you have different length ropes this will also not make it swing straight.

 The height of the swing to the ground should be based on the person using it, kids need to be able to reach the swing.
 Note some ropes can stretch with weight.